ProfWood28/EXP_DryDockEngine/README.md

 -- The object currently does not have anything to render, so add a shape to it:
--- Create new shape, in this case a filled rectangle with some basic parameters rect = RotatedRectangle:new(object.id, object.position, object.rotation, object.width, object.height, true)
--- Add it to the object
+-- Create new shape, in this case a filled rectangle with some basic parameters rect = RotatedRectangle:new(object.position, object.rotation, object.width, object.height, true) -- Add it to the object object:AddShape(rect)
-object:AddShape(rect)